Skip to main content

 Check “0” (“Person is independent in completing the activity safely”) for a person who:

-• Dresses independently but may mismatch clothes.
+• May mismatch clothes.

 Check “1” (“Help is needed to complete the task safely but helper DOES NOT have to be physically present throughout the task”) for a person who:

-• Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or hands-on assistance with at least one but not all of the components of Dressing.
+• Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or hands-on assistance with at least one but not all the components of Dressing.

-• Dresses independently but doing so results in a significant, negative health outcome and another person should be present to help with SOME of the components of the task.
+• Dresses independently but doing so results in a significant, negative health outcome and another person should be present to help with at least one but not all the components of Dressing.

 • Needs assistance from another person to either get dressed OR undressed, but not both.